 There are also dozens of themes on Atom themes that you can choose from if you want something different.
 If you can’t find what you’re looking for, you can also install themes created by the Atom community or create your own.

-There are a ton of features that are available with Atom editor that have not been detailed in this post.
-There is File Switching, and Atom CLI tool to open files or folders, multi selection, markdown live preview, Tab switching and a host of others.
+There are a ton of features that are available with Atom editor that has not been detailed in this post.
+There is File Switching, and Atom CLI tool to open files or folders, multi-selection, markdown live preview, Tab switching and a host of others.
 Atom is highly extensible with regards to packages and theming, it has an active community, the design & usability of the editor is spot on for the experienced hacker or the beginner and it is completely open source.
 On the other side, Sublime can be slow especially with startup and it can’t quite handle larger file sizes well.

 Like I mentioned earlier, some people prefer editors that are simple and straightforward like Nano.
 Others, especially developers prefer powerful editors such as Vi or Emacs.
 But for those who prefer to have a handy GUI, Atom is definitely worth looking at.
 It offers both a simple but capable GUI and the power for hardcore editors.
 Atom is a text editor that’s modern, approachable, yet hackable to the core—a tool you can customize to do anything but also use productively without ever touching a config file.